markcmiller86/ekmcem/A_Comparison_Of_Solution_Accuracy/A_Comparison_Of_Solution_Accuracy.md

 one of those studied, the CN can grow much faster, being of order 10 1.5N, for a matrix of size NxN.
-A large matrix CN was encountered in later work that involved model-based parameter estimation (MBPE) for adaptive sampling and estimation of a transfer function [Miller (1996)] us- ing rational functions as fitting models (FM).
-For example, when using simple LU decomposition to solve even a low-order system, say one having fewer than 20 coefficients, the CN might ex-
+A large matrix CN was encountered in later work that involved model-based parameter estimation (MBPE) for adaptive sampling and estimation of a transfer function<sup>2</sup> us ing rational functions as fitting models (FM).
+For example, when using simple LU decomposition to solve even a low-order system, say one having fewer than 20 coefficients, the CN might exceed 10<sup>6</sup>.

-ceed 106.
 (Note that this problem can be circumvented by using a more robust solution, such as singular-value decomposition, but that’s also left for a later discussion.)
-An interesting aspect of these large CNs was that the match of the FM with the original data when computed using coeffi- cients obtained from [Y]xB], with B] the right-hand-side vector, could be much less accurate than when using coefficients instead obtained from back substitution.
+An interesting aspect of these large CNs was that the match of the FM with the original data when computed using coefficients obtained from [Y]xB], with B] the right-hand-side vector, could be much less accurate than when using coefficients instead obtained from back substitution.